 UGC NET Nationality Eligibility 2025

-To be eligible for the UGC NET 2025 exam, candidates must meet the following nationality criteria:
+To be eligible for the UGC NET 2025 exam, candidates must meet the following nationality-based UGC NET JRF eligibility criteria 2025:

 UGC NET 2025 Exemption for Assistant Professorship

 These exemptions help candidates holding higher research qualifications or state-level certifications to apply for teaching posts without appearing for UGC NET.
-Some candidates are not mandatorily needed to clear UGC NET in order to become eligible for Assistant Professorship in Indian colleges and universities.
-The major exemptions are:
+Some candidates are not mandatorily needed to clear UGC NET in order to meet the UGC NET eligibility criteria for Assistant Professorship in Indian colleges and universities.
+The major exemptions under the UGC NET eligibility criteria 2025 are:

 Ph.D.
 Holders according to UGC Regulations (2009/2016)